top of page

 We're proud to say that we make no claims about the “right” way to practice or not to practice Judaism.
 Our job is to help you explore the tradition in a safe space and find your own place, on your terms, in Judaism’s Great Conversation.

 As a Jewish Learning Fellow, we'll invite you to coffee, spend a Shabbat together, and help you feel connected to next steps after JLF.
-Fellows are eligible for a scholarship at the end of the program.
+And to honor the time and energy you bring, fellows earn a $200 stipend upon completion of the program.

 JLF Schedule:

-There will be multiple cohorts, offered at three different times: Mondays 4:00-5:15pm, Wednesdays 6:30-7:45pm and Thursdays 4:30-5:45pm.
-On your application, please pick all times that work best for you and you will be placed in one of the four cohorts.
+On your application, please select all the times that work best for you, and you will be placed in one of the five cohorts.

 Jewish Learning Fellowship 2.0 (JLF 2.0)